microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraAdministrativeUnit.md

 ## Description

 The `Set-EntraAdministrativeUnit` cmdlet updates an administrative unit in Microsoft Entra ID.
-Use the `ObjectId` parameter to specify the unit to update.
+Use the `AdministrativeUnitId` parameter to specify the unit to update.

 In delegated scenarios, the signed-in user needs a supported Microsoft Entra role or a custom role with `microsoft.directory/administrativeUnits/allProperties/allTasks permission`.
 The least privileged role for this operation is Privileged Role Administrator